 You can go island hopping, trekking, sailing, and other nature tripping activities available on the island.

 The place is serene and perfect for nature lovers out there.
 Don’t miss the Magpupungko Pool for a breathtaking sight.

 3. Food tripping

-Also, you can mingle with the local villagers and learn a lot from them in terms of living a simple life in an island.
+Also, you can mingle with the local villagers and learn a lot from them in terms of living a simple life on an island.

 5. Beach bumming

 And if you’re a beach bum, this is the perfect place to be.
-The pristine white sand and turquoise waters are perfect image of the paradise you will want to live forever.
+The pristine white sand and turquoise waters are the perfect image of the paradise you will want to live forever.

 There’s simply no reason why you shouldn’t include this paradise in your travels around the Philippines.

 Undoubtedly, every tourist that comes to the island will create wonderful memories with the spectacular beaches of Siargao in Surigao Del Norte, Mindanao.